 When others are travelling and you’re not

 Life can be awfully dull when you’re between travel.
 Especially when you don’t have the next destination picked out.
 Those moments become withdrawals and they are as painful as any from any other drug.
 You are sitting there, looking at Instagram, reading travel blogs and are practically crying out with pain, because they are somewhere and you’re not.

 This is the moment where travel envy usually becomes the most pronounced.
 You are looking at others who are travelling, their stories and pictures.
 It’s painful.
 It is so bad that it can border on depression.
 I’ve been there.
 It hurts like hell and it’s awful.
 The worst part about it is the fact that you don’t have anything planned.
 Not even a glimpse of a possibility of venturing somewhere.
 Nada.
 But you keep looking at those images, blogs and posts, because as much as you hate not travelling, you hate not seeing images from travels even more.

-When others visit places you want to see
+When others are visiting places you want to see

 When I read other people’s stories of visiting foreign lands, places that I have yet to see, I also get that little ping of travel envy.
 The little green monster rears its ugly head at those times and all my travels pale in comparison.

-Normally, I’m a rational person who realizes that different people experience things at various levels and times that result from their actions and available means, but when it comes to travel all reasoning disappears.
+Normally, I’m a rational person who realizes that people experience things differently and at different times.
+But when it comes to travel, all reasoning disappears.
 I envy those who have seen things and places I have always wanted to, but haven’t yet had a chance to.
 My first urge

 is to run off and book as many trips as I can while packing my bags as fast as I can.

 I know I’m not alone in this.
-How many times have you looked at some place you’ve wanted to visit, just to see someone else who just happens to be there or has been there recently?
-Damn you the person who is not me.
+How many times have you looked at some place you’re dreaming of visiting, just to see someone else there?
+Damn you, the person who is not me.